-Advanced Diploma of Professional Game Development - Game Programming (1800 hours) (CIP Code 11.0804) Cohort 2018
+Advanced Diploma of Professional Game Development: Game Programming (65 Semester credit hours) (CIP Code 11.0804) Cohort 2019

 The Advanced Diploma of Professional Game Development was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
 The Advanced Diploma is a two-year full-time course, focused on preparing students to meet or exceed industry expectations in order to gain employment with a development studio or to develop their own independent games.